1972–73 California Golden Seals season

 The 1972–73 California Golden Seals season was the California Golden Seals' sixth season in the National Hockey League (NHL).
 The Seals were hit particularly hard by defections to the new World Hockey Association, dropping 12 points from the previous year and returning to the basement of the West Division.
 The Seals had the second worst record in the league, the only team they finished ahead of was the expansion New York Islanders.
-Making things even worse was that they finished behind the one of the two expansion clubs that season, the Atlanta Flames.
+Making things even worse was that they finished behind one of the two expansion clubs that season, the Atlanta Flames.